dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   - Assigned a drive letter for the mapped drive.<br>
   - Enabled options such as Reconnect and labeled the drive for clarity.<br>
   - Used Item-level targeting to apply the drive map to specific security groups.<br>
-  - Repeated the process for each department shared folder shown in the images.<br>
+  - Repeated the process for each department's shared folder shown in the images.<br>
   - Closed the editor and ensured the GPO remained linked to the correct OU.<br>
-  - Verified the mapped drives appeared on user systems after Group Policy update.<br>
+  - Verified the mapped drives appeared on user systems after the Group Policy update.<br>

 **` Overview: `**
   - Group Policy was used to map network drives for department shared folders.
 A new GPO was created and linked to the appropriate organizational unit.
 Drive Maps settings were configured under User Configuration to point users to specific shared folder paths using UNC naming.
-Drive letters were assigned for easy access, and item level targeting was used to apply each drive to the correct security group.
+Drive letters were assigned for easy access, and item-level targeting was used to apply each drive to the correct security group.
 This setup ensured users received automatic access to their department network drives based on group membership.<br>

 <p align="center"> <strong>Verifying Network Drive Access on Client Machine:</strong></p><br>
 <p align="center">
 <img width="475" height="475" alt="image" src="https://github.com/user-attachments/assets/9ea6a613-4969-4e9f-8156-9c9e23173a3f" />&nbsp;&nbsp;&nbsp;&nbsp;<img width="475" height="475" alt="image" src="https://github.com/user-attachments/assets/378d8a8f-c153-4e8a-8670-1021c0e1b948" />&nbsp;&nbsp;&nbsp;&nbsp;<img width="475" height="475" alt="image" src="https://github.com/user-attachments/assets/05979eec-fc60-40fe-a887-1dfbea520cec" />&nbsp;&nbsp;&nbsp;&nbsp;<img width="475" height="475" alt="image" src="https://github.com/user-attachments/assets/25176253-6dac-4575-adaf-1f6c2f6cefce" /><br>

 **` Overview: `**
   - Network drive access was verified on a client machine using a domain user account.
 The system successfully applied Group Policy settings, automatically mapping the correct departmental drives in File Explorer.
 Each mapped drive was accessed to confirm connectivity to the proper shared folders.
-Permission controls were validated by confirming access matched the user’s security group while restricting unauthorized folders.
+Permission controls were validated by confirming that access matched the user’s security group while restricting unauthorized folders.
 This verified that Group Policy, shared folder permissions, and Active Directory security groups were working together correctly.<br>

 **` Key Tasks Completed: `**
   - Installed and verified the File Server role in Server Manager.<br>